Ohio State Bar Foundation Inducts 32 New Members

 Sheena A. Sjostrand-Post, of Newark, is a partner at Hayes Law Offices and an Adjunct Professor for Jetter School of Business at Mount Vernon Nazarene University.
 She’s an alumnus of Capital University Law School.
 She is secretary of the Licking County Bar Association and is a Licking County Mock Trial Judge.
 She’s a member of the Ohio State Bar Association and the American Bar Association.

 Judge David N. Stansbury, of Newark, has served on the Licking County Municipal Court since 2010.
+Judge Stansbury earned his J.D. from Boston Univeristy School of Law.
 He is the immediate past President and Administrative Judge of the court.
 Stansbury is a member of the Ohio State Bar Association and Licking County Bar Association.
 He currently serves on the LCBA Municipal Court Criminal Law Committee and as the Chair of the Municipal Court Civil Law Committee.
 Stansbury belongs to the Ohio Judicial Conference.
 He also belongs to the Association of Municipal and County Court Judges of Ohio.
 Stansbury has presided over the court’s drug court program, called LIFT court, since taking the bench.
 He is a member of the National Association of Drug Court Professionals.

 Elizabeth (Beth) E.W.
 Weinewuth, of Cincinnati, is a partner with Vorys Legal Counsel.
+Weinewuth earned her J.D. from the Univeristy of Cincinnati College of Law.
 She is a member of the American Bar Association, the Ohio State Bar Association and the Cincinnati Bar Association.
-Weinewuth is also an appointed member of the Ohio State Bar Association’s Estate Planning, Trust & Probate Section Council.
+Weinewuth is also a member of the Ohio State Bar Association’s Estate Planning, Trust & Probate Section Council.
 She has been named an Ohio Super Lawyers Rising Star in Estate and Trust Litigation, the only Ohio attorney in this class, each year since 2014.

 Joseph E. Wenger IV, of Columbus, is a staff attorney for Judge Julia L. Dorrian in the Tenth District Court of Appeals.
-He graduated from the Ohio State University Moritz College of Law.
+He earned his J.D. from The Ohio State University Moritz College of Law.
 He currently chairs the board of Equality Ohio and is a board member of the Equality Ohio Education Fund.
 He’s a member of the American Constitution Society.

 Erica H. Young, of Columbus, is an Assistant Public Defender for the Office of the Ohio Public Defender’s office.
 She is an alumnus of Capital University Law School.
 Her memberships past and present include Women Lawyers of Franklin County, American Bar Association, Ohio State Bar Association, Columbus Bar Association, Legal Aid Society of Columbus and the Ohio Association for Justice.